yohn-dezmon/lending-club-loan-pipeline/README.md

 **DataProcessing/loan_processor.py**

+I would have liked to do the data processing in Apache Spark.
+The reason why I would prefer to use Spark over a python file is that Spark allows for distributed computation, and this way the current process could scale with the growing amount of users on the Lending Club platform.

 I initially planned to use Apache Spark with Java on a 3 Node EC2 cluster to complete the data processing, however I ran into issues regarding dependency management and ran out of time to troubleshoot them.
 I also tried out PySpark and found it to be similar to the Java spark applications I've run in the past, however I also ran into issues when attempting to run the PySpark application on my EC2 instance.